this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### Immutability

-Immutable data cannot be modified after its creation.
-When mutating data we are producing side effects, and we cannot ensure the program correctness.
+We cannot modify immutable data after its creation.
+When mutating data, we are producing side effects and we cannot ensure the program's correctness.

 Immutability is a core concept of Functional Programming, without it, you cannot ensure the data flow is working properly, getting a buggy program.